85 Grados Fahrenheit A Centigrados

 Understanding the Conversion: A Deeper Dive

 The formula's accuracy stems from the differences in the scales' increments and reference points.
-The subtraction of 32 accounts for the difference in the freezing point of water (0°C vs. 32°F).
+But the subtraction of 32 accounts for the difference in the freezing point of water (0°C vs. 32°F).
 The multiplication by 5/9 adjusts for the different sizes of the degree increments between the two scales.
 Celsius degrees are larger than Fahrenheit degrees; hence, the division by 9 and multiplication by 5.

 Practical Applications of Temperature Conversion